Model-free Rayleigh weight from x-ray Thomson scattering measurements

 \textbf{Summary and Discussion.} We have presented a new approach for the model-free extraction of the Rayleigh weight $W_R(\mathbf{q})$ from XRTS measurements.
-Most importantly, $W_R(\mathbf{q})$ constitutes an important measure for the electronic localization around the ions, which is interesting in its own right.
+Most importantly, $W_R(\mathbf{q})$ constitutes an important measure for the electronic localization around the ions, which is related to multiple possible definitions of the average ion charge \cite{murillo2013partial} and interesting in its own right.
 In addition, $W_R(\mathbf{q})$ is of direct practical value for XRTS diagnostics, as we have demonstrated in detail on a recent experiment with strongly compressed beryllium at the NIF~\cite{Tilo_Nature_2023}.
 In particular, we propose to first infer the temperature $T$ from the model-free ITCF thermometry approach~\cite{Dornheim_T_2022,Dornheim_T_follow_up}, and to subsequently match the experimental result for $W_R(\mathbf{q})$ with simulation results over a reasonable range of densities.
-We note that $W_R(\mathbf{q})$ is a particularly suitable observable for DFT-MD simulations, as it does not involve any dynamic information such as the a-priori unknown dynamic exchange--correlation kernel.
-We find excellent agreement between DFT-MD and PIMC reference data; this is encouraging since direct PIMC simulations are still limited to low-$Z$ materials at moderate to high temperatures~\cite{dornheim_sign_problem,bonitz2024principles}, whereas DFT-MD is more broadly applicable.
+We note that $W_R(\mathbf{q})$ is a particularly suitable observable for DFT-MD simulations, as it does not involve any dynamic information such as the \textit{a-priori} unknown dynamic exchange--correlation kernel.
+We find excellent agreement between DFT-MD and PIMC reference data; this is encouraging since direct PIMC simulations are still limited to low-$Z$ materials at moderate to high temperatures~\cite{dornheim_sign_problem,bonitz2024principles}, whereas DFT-MD and TD-DFT \cite{dynamic2,Gawne_PRB_2024} are more broadly applicable.
 An additional advantage of $W_R(\mathbf{q})$ over alternative observables such as the ratio of elastic to inelastic scattering $r(\mathbf{q})$ is that the former does not require any explicit information about the electronic static structure factor $S_{ee}(\mathbf{q})$, which is notoriously difficult for DFT-based methodologies.